 The City on a Hill Urban Teaching Fellowship is an on-site licensure program focused on training effective urban educators.
-The fellowship is a one-year program (beginning in late August) intended to train and certify individuals interested in a career teaching in urban public high schools.
+The fellowship is a one-year program intended to train and license individuals interested in a career teaching in urban public high schools.

 Boston University Partnership